 Probiotics are getting a lot of positive press these days, and for very good reasons.
-These fascinating beneficial microbes are essential for maintaining our health and supporting our immune system.
+These fascinating beneficial microbes are essential for helping to maintain our health and supporting our immune system.

 At first glance, a single vowel seems to be the only distinction between the two words, but probiotics and prebiotics are actually quite different.
 You see, probiotics are living organisms, while prebiotics are indigestible fibers that provide nourishment for the probiotics—much like fertilizer for a garden.
 While probiotics often get all the attention, prebiotics also deserve their own time in the spotlight.